goblimey/ntripcaster/README.md

 ## Configuration Files

+Once you've downloaded the caster
+(see how below)
+and before you install it,
+you need to set up a couple of configuration files.
+They are called sourcetable.dat and ntripcaster.conf.
+The distribution includes an example of each file.

 BKG's original build and installation instructions are [here](https://github.com/goblimey/ntripcaster/blob/master/ntripcaster/README.txt) They include some manual steps, to be followed once the software is built.
-Docker uses completely automated builds, so I've reworked things to allow this.
-With this version of the caster, you start by producing a couple of configuration files and the rest of the process is automatic.
+Docker uses completely automated builds, so I've reworked the process so that you start by producing a couple of configuration files and the rest of the process is automatic.

-You just need to set up
-two configuration files called sourcetable.dat and ntripcaster.conf.
-The distribution includes an example of each file.

 There's a copy of BKG's documentation [here](https://github.com/goblimey/ntripcaster/blob/master/ntripcaster/conf/NtripSourcetable.doc).